 Summertime is a great time to feed birds.
-You may see different birds at your feeders during summer than you do during winter.
+During Summer bird feeding, you may see different birds at your feeders than you see during winter.
 And many, such as finches and warblers, may sport their vibrant spring and summer plumage spreading color throughout your yard.

 For much of North America summertime is a great time to see hummingbirds and other nectar-eating birds.
 Hummingbirds are frequent feeder visitors because they eat nearly half their weight in nectar every day.